+Aaron Colleran

-Aaron Colleran Managing Director and CEO Appointed 18 April 2019
+Managing Director and CEO

+Appointed 18 April 2019

-Mr Colleran was a founding member of the leadership team of Australian gold producer Evolution Mining Limited, having managed its business development and investor relations program from inception through to the end of 2018.
-Originally an exploration geologist, he worked as a mining analyst before moving into investment banking.
-He joined Conquest Mining Limited, the company that ultimately became Evolution Mining, in 2010 when it had a market capitalisation of \$100 million and was instrumental in the multiple merger and acquisition transactions that created Evolution Mining, now one of Australia's largest gold mining companies.
-Mr Colleran was previously a Non-Executive Director of Kidman Resources Limited and Riversgold Limited.
+Mr Colleran has extensive experience in public markets mergers and acquisitions and strategic planning.
+Prior to joining AIC, Mr Colleran was a founding member of the leadership team of Australian gold producer Evolution Mining Limited, having managed its business development and investor relations program from inception through to 2018.
+He was instrumental in the multiple merger and acquisition transactions that created Evolution Mining, now one of Australia's largest gold mining companies.
+Mr Colleran was previously a Non-Executive Director of Kidman Resources Limited (from January 2018 to September 2019) and Riversgold Limited (from February 2019 to August 2019).

-Brett Montgomery Non-Executive Director Appointed 18 April 2019
+Brett Montgomery Non-Executive Director

+Appointed 18 April 2019

 Mr Montgomery has extensive experience in public company management in both executive and non-executive roles.
-Mr Montgomery is currently a Non-Executive Director of Tanami Gold NL.
-He was previously Managing Director of Kalimantan Gold NL and a Director of Bard 1 Life Sciences Ltd, Grants Patch Mining Ltd, EZA Corporation Ltd and Magnum Gas and Power Ltd.
+Mr Montgomery is currently a Non-Executive Director of Tanami Gold NL (commencing February 2013).
+He was previously Managing Director of Kalimantan Gold NL and a Director of Bard 1 Life Sciences Ltd (from November 2014 to June 2019), Grants Patch Mining Ltd, EZA Corporation Ltd and Magnum Gas and Power Ltd.